lenardatthebreakwater/c-pong/README.md

 * From the raylib installation folder search for libraylib.a and raylib.h, then copy and paste both to c-pong's root directory

-* In the same raylib installation folder, add w64devkit's bin folder to PATH
+* In the same raylib installation folder you will see a w64devkit folder, make sure to add it's bin path to your PATH

 * Compiling to an Executable (make sure you are within c-pong first)